jako645/Codewars/README.md

-# Codewars - Kata solutions
+# Codewars—Kata solutions

 ## Project description

-This repository conatins solutions to Kata from [Codewars platfrom](https://www.codewars.com/).
+This repository contains solutions to Kata from [Codewars platfrom](https://www.codewars.com/).
 For now, I have published here code in:
   - [Python](/Python/),
   - and [Shell](/Shell/).